iumiCash/iumiCash.github.io/docs/orders/callback.md

 Order information that the iumiCash will send to the vendor's [`callback_url`][callback url].

-Callback data will contain [order object][order], so you can check order status in a iumiCash.
+Callback data will contain [order object][order], so you can check order status in iumiCash.

 This endpoint should return `200 OK` with content `OK`.
 Otherwise, the iumiCash will make retry requests (see [retry policy]) until the vendor returns successful response,